Ekushey: Between language and culture

 Typing Tool

 Bangla has no unified standard keyboard yet.
 There are different layouts for the Bijoy keyboard, Munir keyboard, Jatiaya keyboard, Rupali keyboard, Prophat keyboard, etc. And then there is the Avro phonetic keyboard.
-If you can type in one keyboard, you may have a tough time on another keyboard.
+If you can type on one keyboard, you may have difficulty on another.
 Consistency is critical for a language to go to a destination.
-How hard is it to adopt a universal input method for the Bangla keyboard?
+How hard is adopting a universal input method for the Bangla keyboard?

 Bangla Keyboards